Simulate an artificial image#

 Prerequisites

-• Basic statistics (covered in this notebook)
+• Basic statistics

-• Knowledge about CCD, bias, dark, and flat frames.
+• Knowledge about CCD, bias, dark, and flat frames

 We will learn